isc-projects/stork/doc/man/stork-agent.8.rst

 ``Stork Server`` flags:

 ``--host=``
-   the IP or hostname to listen on for incoming Stork Server connections. [$STORK_AGENT_ADDRESS]
+   the IP or hostname to listen on for incoming Stork Server connections. [$STORK_AGENT_HOST]

 ``--port=``
    the TCP port to listen on for incoming Stork Server connections. (default: 8080) [$STORK_AGENT_PORT]